evennia/evennia/docs/2.x/_sources/Components/Prototypes.md.txt

     obj1, obj2 = evennia.prototypes.spawner.spawn({"key": "Obj1", "desc": "A test"},
                                                   {"key": "Obj2", "desc": "Another test"})
 ```

 > Hint: Same as when using `spawn`, when spawning from a one-time prototype dict like this, you can skip otherwise required keys, like `prototype_key` or `typeclass`/`prototype_parent`.
 Defaults will be used.

 Note that no `location` will be set automatically when using `evennia.prototypes.spawner.spawn()`, you have to specify `location` explicitly in the prototype dict.
 If the prototypes you supply are using `prototype_parent` keywords, the spawner will read prototypes from modules in `settings.PROTOTYPE_MODULES` as well as those saved to the database to determine the body of available parents.
-The `spawn` command takes many optional keywords, you can find its definition [in the api docs](github:evennia.prototypes.spawner#spawn).
+The `spawn` command takes many optional keywords, you can find its definition [in the api docs](https://www.evennia.com/docs/latest/api/evennia.prototypes.spawner.html#evennia.prototypes.spawner.spawn)